 - 2 teaspoons salt

 - freshly cracked black pepper

-Start by roasting 4-5 tomatoes in the oven at 400F.
-(Normally they need about 20-30 minutes to fully roast, but I usually take them out when I need them because there is an extended simmer coming up.)
+- Start by roasting 4-5 tomatoes in the oven at 400F.
+(Normally they need about 20-30 minutes to fully roast, but I usually take them out when I need them because there's an extended simmer coming up.)

 Psssst….here some great Cinco de Mayo recipes for this weekend.
 Enjoy!

 And our latest recipe is a batch of Chicken Flautas dipped in Avocado Salsa Verde.